OluwaFavour/TheLedLead/README.md

 # TheLedLead API Documentation

-This API allows users to interact with TheLedLead website.
-Users can perform actions such as signing up, logging in, and logging out.
+TheLedLead API empowers users to engage with TheLedLead website, offering a range of interactive functionalities.
+Users can seamlessly create accounts, log in, log out, explore available books, post comments, and rate books.
+For book uploads, exclusive privileges are granted to admin users, enabling them to contribute new content to the platform.

 ## Endpoints